 Ethan Youngerman, EdD, is a graduate of the Higher and Postsecondary Education EdD program at NYU.
 He's a Senior Language Lecturer in Expository Writing and the Faculty Fellow in Residence at NYU's Senior House.

-Chris Stipeck, MA, is an EdD candidate in the Higher and Postsecondary Education program at NYU and Assistant Director for Residential Life at NYU.
+Chris Stipeck, EdD, is a graduate of the Higher and Postsecondary Education program at NYU and serves as the Director for Residential Staff and Programs at NYU.

 Laura Stiltz Dahl, PhD, is an assistant professor in the School of Education at North Dakota State University.
-She earned her doctorate in Higher Education and Student Affairs at The Ohio State University.
-Before coming to OSU, Laura coordinated a living learning community for Rutgers University's Douglass Residential College.
-Her research interests include prosocial behaviors and bystander intervention.
-She is extremely passionate about living learning programs and their effect on student outcomes.
+She earned her doctorate in Higher Education and Student Affairs from The Ohio State University.
+Before attending Ohio State, Laura coordinated a living learning community for Rutgers University's Douglass Residential College.

 Karen Kurotsuchi Inkelas, Ph.D., is Associate Professor and Director, Center for Advanced Study of Teaching and Learning in Higher Education at the University of Virginia.
 She was the Principal Investigator for the National Study of Living Learning Programs for a decade, beginning with its inception in 2003.